-18 C. Day
+C. Day

-A "day," for purposes of this grievance procedure, is any day on which the central
+A "day," for purposes of this grievance procedure, is any day on which the central administration office of the District is regularly open for business.

 D. Immediate Supervisor

 The first District designated supervisor or manager, not within the same bargaining unit, who has immediate jurisdiction over the grievant.